flybywiresim/aircraft/README.md

 ## Downloads

-### Mod Download & Installer
+### A32NX Installer

-Download the new mod installer where you can select either the Stable or Developer build, and install download and install the mod directly into your community folder, [download here.](https://github.com/Externoak/A32NX-installer/releases/latest/download/A32NX_Downloader.zip)
+Download the new A32NX installer where you can select either the Stable or Developer build, and download and install the mod directly into your community folder, [download here.](https://github.com/Externoak/A32NX-installer/releases/latest/download/A32NX_Downloader.zip)

-## Traditional Download Method
+### Traditional Download Methods

-### Latest Stable Release
+#### Latest Stable Release

 This is the recommended stable release, as it has been thoroughly tested.